 Note:server1 is for example.
 Change this to your actual JVM name.

 This will generate thread dump and will be available under profile path.

-You see getting dumps are easy and analysing them is always interesting.
-Check out my next article on how to analyse them for application troubleshooting.
+You see getting dumps are easy and analyzing them is always interesting.
+Check out my next article on how to analyze them for application troubleshooting.

 Chandan Kumar is the founder of Geekflare.
 He’s helped millions to excel in the digital realm.
 Passionate about technology, He’s on a mission to explore the world and amplify growth for professionals and businesses.

 IBM has released WebSphere Application Server 9 (WAS Classic) beta on their Cloud – Bluemix.
 Based on the initial announcement, it’s not known when it will be available as a full profile in downloadable installation but will be soon.